hsyoo32/odin/README.md

 # ODIN
-- The repository is the implementation of [ODIN](https://dl.acm.org/doi/10.1145/3543507.3583271)
+The repository is the implementation of [ODIN](https://dl.acm.org/doi/10.1145/3543507.3583271):

-Disentangling Degree-related Biases and Interest for Out-of-Distribution Generalized Directed Network Embedding Hyunsik Yoo, Yeon-Chang Lee, Kijung Shin, Sang-Wook Kim WWW '23: Proceedings of the ACM Web Conference 2023
+Disentangling Degree-related Biases and Interest for Out-of-Distribution Generalized Directed Network Embedding, Hyunsik Yoo, Yeon-Chang Lee, Kijung Shin, Sang-Wook Kim, WWW '23: Proceedings of the ACM Web Conference 2023

 ## Requirements